bcgov/mobile-developer-guide/docs/apple_app_signing.md

 1. Go to [Profiles](https://developer.apple.com/account/resources/profiles/list) under the Certificates, IDs & Profiles section
 1. Click on your app's provisioning profile
 1. Click download
-1. Double click on the downloaded file
+1. Double click on the downloaded file to install it

 ### Update a provisioning profile